 It is important to believe a victim of abuse when they disclose it to you, as you may be the first person they share sensitive information with.
 Showing disbelief or suggesting they are exaggerating may stop the victim from accessing help and their safety may be at risk.
-Confidentiality is key, even if the perpetrator is known.

-Reality: Most women or men living in threatening and controlling situations are reluctant to admit what is happening to them for many reasons, including the shame of being abused; "what will people say?" is a huge stigma within the cultural South-Asian communities, but instead should be empowered by Imams and the Muslim community to seek support.
+Most women or men living in threatening and controlling situations are reluctant to admit what is happening to them for many reasons, including the shame of being abused; "what will people say?" is a huge stigma within the cultural South-Asian communities, but instead should be empowered by Imams and the Muslim community to seek support.
 Islam encourages helping others when distressed, to listen, to be an advocate of justice and to challenge the wrong in society.

-• "He is a Muslim and is repentant, it won't happen again,"
+"He is a Muslim and is repentant, it won't happen again"

-Although it is possible for perpetrators to change and be transformed through realising their actions, it is not always the case.
+Although it is possible for perpetrators to change and be transformed through realising their actions.
 Often a perpetrator will appear repentant or appear to become a Muslim for his abuse to continue.

-Reality: Change or piety cannot always be taken at face value.
-Keep in mind that many traditional and cultural aspects are patriarchal, therefore misogyny is prevalent.
-To ascertain whether repentance or conversion is genuine, it should be measured over a long period of time, and must involve consulting regularly with the victim, as she/he is most likely to see if change truly has taken place.
-So, look into setting up a continuous support system that will help with rehabilitation.
+Change or piety cannot always be taken at face value.
+To ascertain whether repentance or conversion is genuine it should be measured over a long period of time, and must involve consulting regularly with the victim, as she/he is most likely to see if change truly has taken place.

-• "Marriage is 'for better or worse,"
+"Marriage is 'for better or worse'

-Marriage vows or the Nikah contract that endorse the idea that you are committed to staying with each other 'for better or worse' is used to further pressurise an abused woman into staying with her spouse.
+Marriage vows or the Nikah contract that endorse the idea that you are committed to staying with each other 'for better or worse' used to further pressurise an abused women into staying with her spouse.

-Reality: Islam states there is no tolerance for abuse or oppression: Some women feel if they took a promise to love him and fulfil his rights as his wife, they need to stay with him even when things go from bad to worse - and even when their life is in danger.
+Islam states there is no tolerance for abuse or oppression: Some women feel if they took a promise to love him and fulfil his rights as his wife, they need to stay with him even when things go from bad to worse - and even when their life is in danger.

 Addressing issues safely is important and divorce is permissible in instances of abuse, injustice and legitimate reasons, this should also not be perceived as a taboo notion.
 Every man or woman has the right to be in a healthy and happy marriage.

 To dismiss or ignore a woman's suffering because she is married to an abuser and say to that she must 'put up with it', underestimates the seriousness of abuse.
-It is very dangerous to dismiss abuse as a 'normal marital problem' or use religion as a deterrent to access support or help.
+It is very dangerous to dismiss abuse as a 'normal marital problem'.

-• "Domestic abuse is a personal/family matter, and we shouldn't interfere."
+"Domestic abuse is a personal/family matter and we shouldn't interfere."